I would like to Donate:

 Without sharks, marine ecosystems face an uncertain future.
 When we refer to sharks, we also include their close relatives the skates, rays and chimaeras.

-OUR VISION is a future where sharks thrive within a globally healthy marine ecosystem.
+OUR VISION: A future where sharks thrive within a globally healthy marine ecosystem.

-OUR MISSION is to safeguard the future of sharks through positive change.
-We do this through science, education, influence and action.
+OUR MISSION: Safeguarding the future of sharks through positive change.
+We achieve this through science, education, influence and action.